How to Detox your LiverJul 08, 2022

 Scroll down to get to Dr Ameet podcast and YouTube videos!

 Trudy: Welcome to yet another great call on the anxiety summit season two.
-Today our topic is all about the liver, the hidden master organ, why treating your liver is fundamental to anxiety and depression.
+Today our topic is all about the liver, best herbs for liver repair, the hidden master organ, why treating your liver is fundamental to anxiety and depression, best tea for liver repair.
 I'm your host, Trudy Scott.
 I'm a certified nutritionist, author of the anti-anxiety food solution and known as a food mood expert.

 Today we are talking to Dr. Ameet Aggarwal all the way from Kenya in Eastern Africa.
 Welcome, Ameet.